vijayansarathy/prometheus-operator/README.md

 - Suggested using IRSA and prevent access to IMDS.
 - They are sending all application logs to New Relic.
 - They were unsure about setting the right CPU/memory limits for their Pods.
 I suggested that they use VPA to right-size the Pods and use those resource limits.

+### Observation ###
+The customer is finally getting around to adopting EKS for their microservices and moving away from GKE.
+Their migration from monolith to microservices architecture is still underway and the service that power their US/Canada site are yet to be migrated over.
+So, we can expect to see more workloads launched on EKS over the course of this year.